 Safety and Injury Prevention

-Helmet sits level on your child's head and rests low on the forehead, one to two finger widths above the eye brows.
-A helmet pushed up too high will not protect the face of head well in a fall or crash.
+Helmet sits level on your child’s head and rests low on the forehead, 1 to 2 finger widths above the eyebrows.
+A helmet pushed up too high will not protect the face or head well in a fall or crash.

 The straps are even, form a “Y” under each earlobe, and lay flat against the head.

 - Choose a helmet that meets safety standards.
-For biking, riding a scooter, recreational rollerskating and in-line skating, look for a CPSC (U.S. Consumer Product Safety Commission) or Snell sticker inside.
+For biking, riding a scooter, recreational rollerskating and in-line skating, look for a helmet with a CPSC (Consumer Product Safety Commission) or Snell sticker inside.